 Step 4 Simply click on the "save" button on the top left-hand corner of the screen to initialize the repair process and save your repaired file.
 You can either save the new file in the original folder after renaming or save it at another destination.

-The steps above show you how easy it is to fix an excel file that cannot paste error using Stellar Phoenix Excel Repair.
+The steps above show you how easy it is to fix an excel file that cannot paste error using Repairit Excel Repair.
 You may also find the tips below useful: